 Green & Black’s Organic Dark Chocolate Egg

-If you’re a fiend for dark chocolate, Green & Black’s smooth dark chocolate egg will go down a treat.
+If you’re a fiend for dark chocolate, this smooth chocolate egg from Green & Black’s will go down a treat.
 Pick one up at Waitrose.

 Hand-painted wooden boxes produced by artists in Kashmir are jam-packed with the gold standard of melt-in-your-mouth chocolate truffles.
 They come in sizes large and small, but we bet you’ll want the large.

-Made in the UK using certified cocoa and 100% renewable energy and with paper packaging, Plamil has brought out new Cocoabites.
-Flavours include these smooth orange ones as well as white chocolate, strawberry, and salted caramel.
+Made in the UK using certified cocoa and 100% renewable energy and with paper packaging, Plamil’s Cocoa Bites flavours include white chocolate and salted caramel.
 We’ll take one of each, thanks.

 Doisy and Dam